-- .1 The locations of street planting along the residential streets within the sector are shown indicatively on the Sector Landscape Plan.
-This plan also shows the indicative locations and alignments of carriageways and pathways, as well as threshold pavement treatments which may be provided. - .2 Final streetscape designs forming part of a development application for operational works are to comply with the Integrated Development Design Elements B1, B2 and B3 of the Queensland Residential Design Guidelines.
+The locations of street planting along the residential streets within the sector are shown indicatively on the Sector Landscape Plan.
+This plan also shows the indicative locations and alignments of carriageways and pathways which may be provided.

 8.2.3 Landscape and Planting Plan